 Data-driven takeaways - diversity in the workplace

 The best diversity strategies are data-driven.
-And it is one of the best ways to show your team the effectiveness of D&I strategies and the latest diversity trends that make the most business impact.
+And it is one of the best ways to show your team the effectiveness of diversity and inclusion strategies and the latest diversity trends that make the most business impact.

 We've scoured the web and put together the essential must-know data on diversity and inclusion in the workplace.

-So, how can diversity in the workplace make a difference in your workplace?
+So, how can diversity and inclusion in the workplace make a difference?
 Studies show that diverse teams:

 Outperform the competition